 2. Dormitories, trailers or cabins—You are housed within four walls, with other people.
 These options range from group dormitories to air-conditioned trailers and everything in between.
 You still might need to bring your own bedding, towels, etc.

 3. Camping—Camping comes in a few varieties.
-Some locations are really rustic and require that you bring your own tent, sleeping bag, towels, etc. There are some camping options where the dig site provides you with a tent and sleeping bag.
+Some locations are really rustic and require that you bring your own tent, sleeping bag and towels.
+There are some camping options where the dig site provides you with a tent and sleeping bag.
 Campsites are usually right at the dig site or fairly close by so that you can walk or be driven there.
 Food, water and snacks are usually provided with camping options, since it’s hard to haul your own food into camping locations.
 Access to showers and bathroom facilities at campsites is not guaranteed.

 A note about bathrooms during the workday